Add your voice to Palliative Care Week 2016

-Palliative Care Week 2016 takes place from October 3-8 and is being coordinated by All Ireland Institute of Hospice and Palliative Care (AIIHPC) to bring a greater awareness and deeper understanding of palliative care across the Island of Ireland.
+This is Palliative Care Week 2016 and it is being coordinated by All Ireland Institute of Hospice and Palliative Care (AIIHPC) to bring a greater awareness and deeper understanding of palliative care across the Island of Ireland.

 This year the campaign slogan is ‘Enabling Living’ to highlight the positive impact palliative care has on the quality of life of people living with a serious and progressive condition.
 We hope you will engage enthusiastically in the campaign whether you are a member of the public, a health and social care professional, a partner of AIIHPC or other stakeholder.